AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

   : Accumulator;
 ```

-This is a very good example how actual logic can be written with types, hence why Typescript is Turing complete.
+This is a very good example how actual logic can be written with types.

 And now after all of this we get to the moment of truth.
 Let's test it out?
 Are you excited?
 Let's go: